MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 Mixin Kernel's speed does not remove its operating assumptions.
 The implementation also retains several concrete hardening boundaries:

-- **Admission write ordering:** Output validation durably reserves ghost keys before type-specific deposit, mint, withdrawal, membership, or custodian validation finishes and before cache insertion.
-A later failure has no general rollback path, so a rejected submission can leave a ghost-key reservation behind.
+- **Admission write ordering:** RPC admission and queue revalidation durably reserve ghost keys before type-specific validation finishes and before cache insertion.
+A later failure has no general rollback path, so a rejected submission can leave a reservation behind.
+Snapshot candidate validation defers ghost writes into the candidate batch, but that does not undo reservations made during admission or queue validation.
 - **Authorization-envelope cache collisions:** Transaction identity intentionally excludes authorization signatures, while ordinary P2P envelopes can enter the payload-hash-keyed cache before semantic validation.
-The cache keeps the first envelope stored for a payload hash, so a later envelope with different authorization cannot displace it; an invalid first envelope reserves the slot until its TTL expires.
+The cache keeps the first envelope stored for a payload hash, so a later envelope with different authorization cannot displace it.
+An invalid envelope can occupy that slot until expiry or finalized-transaction cleanup removes it.
+- **Batch wire-size accounting:** The batcher sums `ValidatedSize`, which measures unsigned transaction payloads, while transport carries signed envelopes and framing.
+Its two-thirds-of-32-MiB target therefore does not guarantee that the resulting wire message fits the transport limit.
+Rejection or retry from this boundary is not evidence of an unauthorized ledger transition.
+- **Concurrent state access:** `BuildGraph` reads immutable values published per chain.
+Shared-state races outside this access path remain unresolved; passing the kernel and P2P race tests does not establish that the whole node is race-free.
+- **Concurrent CoSi assurance:** Single-use nonce tests and authenticated message ingress do not prove aggregate-signature unforgeability across many distinct concurrent sessions.
+The release audit records this remaining assurance gap without claiming a demonstrated financial exploit.

+These boundaries are not a list of confirmed theft or permanent-loss findings.
+The [release audit](release-security-audit-2026-09-06.md) applies the requested trusted-custodian model and excludes effects fully repairable by a software upgrade; it retains unresolved evidence without treating test success as a proof of financial safety.

 The remaining security and operating boundaries are: